 Jay Stern directs and produces film and theater.

-Jay's most recent feature film, Say My Name, was shot in Wales in 2017 and is currently on the festival circuit, with a release planned for 2019.
+Jay's most recent feature film, Say My Name, was shot in Wales in 2017, exhibited on the US and UK festival circuit, and opens domestically in June, 2019.
 His first feature film, an adaptation of Middleton and Rowley's The Changeling, opened in New York City in May, 2007.
 His second feature, Spirit Cabinet, was completed in 2013, and his third feature, The Adventures of Paul and Marian, was completed in 2014.
 Jay has produced and directed more than 30 short films which have played at festivals across the US and Canada, and produced Victor Varnado's feature documentary The Awkward Comedy Show, which premiered on Comedy Central and is distributed on DVD by New Video.

 Jay is also a founder, producer, and co-host of the Iron Mule Short Comedy Screening Series, which has been screening monthly since April, 2002.